artberri/web/content/blog/2016-03-15-publishing-puppet-module/index.md

 Probably not, but these are the steps that I followed to get [my NVM module](https://forge.puppetlabs.com/artberri/nvm) approved by Puppetlabs.

 That's all folks!

----

-This post was originally published in the [Ve Global Developers Blog](https://developers.veinteractive.com/tech-blog/publishing-puppet-module).